 “Older and wiser now, I no longer see silliness as necessarily antithetical to seriousness.
 Indeed, I often think it’s an important complement to it.
 My games nowadays are filled with whimsical asides and comedic moments, in addition to grim and perilous encounters and philosophical musings.
 This isn’t an either/or situation, at least not in the way I used to think it had to be.
 Gaming is supposed to be, above all else, fun and, reading T&T, you can tell that author Ken St. Andre had a lot of fun with his creation.
 That’s as it should be with any RPG and, while I don’t think Tunnels & Trolls should become a model for all other RPGs any more than I think that of OD&D, I do think the hobby might be a more enjoyable place for all if the ethos of T&T were more widely imitated.
 That, for me, is the greatest lesson I took away from my investigations into this venerable game, whose community, while smaller than that of my own preferred system, is no less enthusiastic, creative, and open to newcomers. […] I still don’t like the spell names, though.”

 T&T is famous for its solitaire pick-a-path dungeon crawls.
 Flying Buffalo produced the first solo RPG adventure ever — Buffalo Castle — and followed with dozens more.
-This revived Tunnels & Trolls Bundle once again presents Buffalo Castle and no less than eleven more solos — most in their upgraded Deluxe editions — along with several gamemastered modules, the 2015 Deluxe rulebook (funded in a powerhouse January 2013 Kickstarter campaign), and Ken St. Andre’s standalone spinoff game Monsters!
+This revived Tunnels & Trolls Bundle once again presented Buffalo Castle and no less than eleven more solos — most in their upgraded Deluxe editions — along with several gamemastered modules, the 2015 Deluxe rulebook (funded in a powerhouse January 2013 Kickstarter campaign), and Ken St. Andre’s standalone spinoff game Monsters!
 Monsters!

-Pay just US$9.95 to get all thirteen titles in this revived offer’s Solitaire Collection (retail value $53) as DRM-free .PDF ebooks:
+There were no less than thirteen titles in this revived offer’s Solitaire Collection (retail value $53) as DRM-free .PDF ebooks:

 - A fun 64-page manga-style set of Tunnels & Trolls quickstart rules, produced by T&T Adventures Japan (where T&T is big) and presented here in English translation.
 A perfect intro to the game, this booklet gives all the rules you need to play the solos in this collection, plus a solitaire and two gamemastered scenarios.